 If the property is not vacant on the day of closing, the Seller agrees to let the Buyer’s lawyer hold back in trust from the balance due on closing the sum of $50,000.00 out of which the Buyer’s lawyer shall pay the Buyer the sum…

 These are very good clauses and protects buyers, but what about the Landlord/Seller?

-- When you hire an experienced agent, he/she will do the rest and guide you through the process of selling your home.
+- When you hire an experienced agent, he/she will do the rest and guide through the process of selling a house.
 The presentation of the condo is very important: tidiness, cleanliness, good professional pictures are all priorities.
 There are always ways to approach even the most stubborn tenants!
 Start by giving them something that they would appreciate – even a month’s rent as an incentive.
-It is better to forego a couple thousand upfront than to lose 10% of the sale price – it could cost you tens of thousands of dollars!
+It is better to forego a couple of thousand upfront than to lose 10% of the sale price – it could cost you tens of thousands of dollars!

 - Pricing strategy is crucial.
 Overpricing is the worst thing that could happen to any seller – even in a balanced market.
 But when you overprice a tenanted property that isn’t presented well, you may never end up selling it!